 Notes: 1 All dates are radiocarbon, including ultrafiltered AMS, unless otherwise indicated.
 Bold type indicates direct dates on the fossil specimens.
 References for the dates and other information in this table are given in the text.
 2 Date on matrix adhering to the fossil specimens.

-Table 7.2.
-Chronometric dates, archaeological context, and list of skeletal elements for the Neandertal specimens mentioned in the text.
+Table 7.2 Chronometric dates, archaeological context, and list of skeletal elements for the Neanderthal specimens mentioned in the text.